 - Advertisements and campaigns

-Whether this be through free products in exchange for content, or an influencer becoming the face of a product for a limited time to increase brand awareness.
+When thinking about brand collaborations, it’s key to remember that both parties benefit from it.
+Whether this be through free products in exchange for content or an influencer becoming the face of a product for a limited amount of time to increase brand awareness.

 The Best in Influencer and Brand Collaboration Examples

-We have collated a selection of some of the best influencer and brand collaboration examples below, that show how people can use their own personal brands to boost and promote the brands they work with, so let’s get started.
+We have compiled some of the best influencer and brand collaboration examples below to show how people can use their personal brands to boost and promote the brands they work with.